 Biography

-MICHAEL R. STRAIN is Director of Economic Policy Studies and Arthur F. Burns Scholar in Political Economy at the American Enterprise Institute.
+MICHAEL R. STRAIN is Director of Economic Policy Studies and Paul F. Oreffice Senior Fellow in Political Economy at the American Enterprise Institute.
 He is also Professor of Practice in the McCourt School of Public Policy at Georgetown University and a columnist for Project Syndicate.

 Dr. Strain is the author of The American Dream Is Not Dead, which challenges the narrative of economic despair presented by populists in both political parties and analyzes longer-term trends in economic outcomes for workers and households.
 Read praise for the book here.

 An economist, Dr. Strain’s research and writing is in a wide range of areas, including labor markets, public finance, social policy, and macroeconomics.
-He has published several dozen articles in academic and policy journals.
-He is the editor or coeditor of four books: What Has Happened to the American Working Class since the Great Recession?, The US Labor Market: Questions and Challenges for Public Policy, Economic Freedom and Human Flourishing: Perspectives from Political Philosophy, and Preserving Links in the Pandemic: Policies to Maintain Worker-Firm Attachment in the OECD
+He has published over 50 scholarly articles in academic and policy journals.
+He is the editor or coeditor of four books: What Has Happened to the American Working Class since the Great Recession?, The US Labor Market: Questions and Challenges for Public Policy, Economic Freedom and Human Flourishing: Perspectives from Political Philosophy, and Preserving Links in the Pandemic: Policies to Maintain Worker-Firm Attachment in the OECD.

-He also writes frequently for popular audiences.
-In addition to his Project Syndicate column, his essays and op-eds have been published by The New York Times, The Wall Street Journal, the Financial Times, The Washington Post, Bloomberg, and National Review, among others.
+Dr. Strain has published over 350 essays and columns on economics, public policy, and public affairs.
+In addition to Project Syndicate, his articles have been published in The New York Times, The Wall Street Journal, the Financial Times, The Washington Post, Bloomberg, and National Review, among others.

-A frequent guest on radio and television, Dr. Strain is regularly interviewed by broadcast news networks, including CNBC, MSNBC, and NPR.
-He has testified before Congress and speaks often to a variety of audiences.
+Dr. Strain is regularly interviewed on podcasts and by broadcast news networks, including CNBC, MSNBC, and NPR.
+He has testified before Congress, having appeared as an expert witness before six House and Senate committees.
+He is a frequent public speaker.
+He regularly speaks at conferences before a variety of audiences.

 At AEI, Dr. Strain oversees the Institute’s work in economic policy, macroeconomics, financial markets, international trade and finance, tax and budget policy, welfare economics, health care policy, and related areas.
 He is a member of the Institute’s executive leadership committee.